c o u r s e - s t r u c t u r e (introductory)

 Breaking down the mix.

-WEEK 7-8 Scratching and Tricks.
+WEEK 7-8

-Extensive training in scratching.
+Basics in scratching.

 Sample selection.

-Alternating/ Beat Juggling.
+Looping/ Beat Juggling.

-WEEK 9-10 Sampling and Remixing.
+WEEK 9-10

-Sampling mixers and equipment.
+Digital mixers and midi equipment.

 Using the sampler in between the mix.

-Loops and time stretching.
+Loops and effects.

 Basic studio concepts.